Interviewing Bhupesh

 • Good enough to get the job done, given realistic contraints.

-• Not good enough to do it quickly or efficiently enough in comparison to someone whose career has been in these domain.
+• Not good enough to do it quickly or efficiently enough in comparison to someone whose career has been in these domains.

 What are you working on right now?